OUR MISSION

 OUR GOVERNANCE

-The supervisory board oversees the policy and strategy of the board of directors and the general affairs of the Foundation.
+The supervisory board oversees the policy and strategy of the board of directors and the general affairs of the Consumer Justice Foundation.
 The supervisory board also advises the management board, an additional key component to our governance.
 The supervisory board meets at least once a year and each member has one vote.

 Additional information about our board members: